Translate this Page

 Employment with local firmsIf you are coming to Indonesia with a local firm, don't assume they will offer the same comprehensive insurance coverage you would receive if working for a multinational company.
 Expats, in general, have a higher insurance awareness than most Indonesians, and this is reflected in company benefit policies.
 Many companies cover medical expenses under a reimbursement scheme to cover medical expenses, instead of an insurance policy.
 This means that all (or a percentage of) medical expenses are directly reimbursed by the company.
 Some companies set limits for lower-level employees, for example reimbursements up to a set amount per year or up to the equivalent of one month's gross salary.
 Other companies offer insurance, however the allowance that the policy covers may only be sufficient for 2nd and 3rd class in the case of hospitalization and may not be applicable for any outpatient treatment.

 Things to look for in an insurance company:

-Of particular note in these uncertain times, be sure that your insurance has special riot provisions.
+Of particular note, be sure that your insurance has special riot provisions.
 Since the May 1998 riots in Jakarta, there is an increased awareness of the need for less ambiguous clauses in policies to guard against riot-related claim/payment disputes.
 Floods are VERY common in Jakarta and earthquakes are common throughout Indonesia, be certain that these acts of nature are adequately covered.